Manuel Godoy: 1807: Treaty of Fontainebleau

 In 1807 he received the title of Most Serene Highness.
-Later that year, Godoy negotiated the Treaty of Fontainebleau with Napoleon, which eliminated Portugal from the list of nations and divided the country.
+Later that year, Godoy negotiated the Treaty of Fontainebleau with Napoleon, which partitioned the Kingdom of Portugal.
 Godoy was awarded the "Principality of the Algarves", with Alentejo and Algarve, under the protectorate of the Spanish king.
 This treaty preceded the first French invasion of Portugal.
 Article 2 of the treaty promised the southern half of Portugal to Godoy as "Prince of the Algarves"; this would have ensured Godoy's future.
 That future was already uncertain in Spain, because he was hated by the heir to the throne, the future Ferdinand VII.

 But the promises of the Treaty of Fontainebleau were not fulfilled, as Napoleon had already begun to consider making Joseph Bonaparte king of Spain.
 In December, Godoy allowed French troops in Spain as allies to assist in the partition of Portugal.
 The revolt against the French spread through Spain and Portugal.
 In March 1808, Godoy, Charles IV, Maria Luisa, and the rest of the court abandoned the Escorial and fled to Aranjuez with the intention of escaping to New Spain.

 Supporters of Ferdinand (who had for some time been considering a coup d'état against his father) spread the story that Godoy had sold Spain to Napoleon.
 On 18 March a popular uprising known as the Tumult of Aranjuez took place.
 A mob stormed Godoy's residence, where at first they only found his mistress Pepita.
 Two days later, Godoy was found; Charles had Godoy's property confiscated and then imprisoned him in the Castle of Villaviciosa de Odón, a property owned by his wife Maria Teresa.
 To end the uprising and to save Godoy's life, Charles IV abdicated in favour of his son Ferdinand VII.